angular/angular/guides/v9-hammerjs-migration.md

 Since HammerJS previously was a requirement for a few Angular Material components, projects might have installed `HammerJS` exclusively for Angular Material.
-Since HammerJS is no longer needed when updating to v9, the dependency on HammerJS can be removed if it's not used directly in the application.
+Since HammerJS is no longer needed when updating to v9, the dependency on HammerJS can be removed if it's not used directly in your application.

 In some cases, projects use HammerJS events in templates while relying on Angular Material